Tolani-O/Multiple_time_series_alignment_using_penalized_splines/README.md

-# Time series clustering with Temporal Convolutional Neural Network
+# Multiple time series alignments using penalized splines

 ## Description

-This repository implements a model-based clustering technique to cluster samples from temporal Poisson point processes, based on their latent intensity functions.
-We model the intensity functions for each cluster as a function of the component point processes using a causal Temporal Convolutional Neural Network, as described in [Bai. et. al](https://doi.org/10.48550/arXiv.1803.01271).
-The cluster membership probabilities are likewise modeled as a function of the input point processes.
-A negative log-likelihood loss is used, and in particular, a Poisson point process likelihood.
-Learning is done using gradient descent, which is implemented in PyTorch.
-As such, this implementation takes full advantage of GPU acceleration and parallelization.
-We applied the method to cluster simulated Poisson process data, from 3 clusters defined by 3 different intensity functions, and were able to recover the clusters by fitting the model to the data.
+This repository implements a model-based time series alignment method, using time-warping.
+Intuitively, this method is able to find the average across a set of time series data points, under the assumption that data samples may be phase shifted or time-warped relative to each other.
+The method outputs a data "centroid", as well as the time warping function for each sample to align with the centroid.
+The centroid as well as the time warping function for each sample is modeled using penalized Basis splines.
+A negative log-likelihood loss is used is used to learn the alignment.
+For demonstration, we used a Poisson point process likelihood, but the code is flexible enough to use different choices of loss functions.
+We applied the method to align simulated Poisson process data, and were able to recover the time warping functions used to misalign the data during simulation.

 ## File Structure

 ## Getting Started

-* ```tcn.py```: Contains the main source code for the causal, temporal convolutional neural network, and the negative log-likelihood loss function.
+* ```main.py```: Main entry point.
+Contains code to run the method on simulated data.
+Contains the main source code for the causal, temporal convolutional neural network, and the negative log-likelihood loss function.
 * ```general_functions.py```: Includes utility and helper functions for the model, such as logging and plotting functions.
-* ```main_tcn.py```: Script to run the clustering algorithm on sample simulated data.
-* ```main_learn_initial_outputs.py```: Contains code to learn the intensity functions for each cluster.
-* ```main_learn_initial_maps.py```: Contains code to learn the cluster membership probabilities.
+* ```TimeSeriesAlignmentModel.py```: Contains the main source code to run the alignment on the sample of time series data.
+As our current usecase is for point process time series data, the model is fit using a Poisson point process negative log-likelihood as its loss.
-* ```main_finetune_maps.py```: Contains code to jointly learn the intensity functions and cluster membership probabilities.
+* ```test_gradients_with_timewarping.py```: Contains script to demonstrate the time-warping capabilities of the model.

 ### Prerequisites